kindelia/Kindelia/WHITEPAPER.md

 probably won't.
 Ethereum is such a place, but what is the point of an eternal application if it only lasts until a bug is found?
 Formal verification is the act of mathematically proving that given software has zero bugs, and that goes really well with the idea of eternal apps.
 That is why Kindelia is valuable.
-It solves the problem of having general-purpose software that run with the same well-defined rules forever, independent of any human action.
+It solves the problem of deploying general-purpose software in a computer that will run these programs with the same well-defined rules and a never-ending, 100% uptime, independent of any human action.
 Perhaps that problem isn't interesting to most people, but it is still valid problem to solve.

-Finally, the notion of virtual worlds that can't ever be turned off is also pretty cool to a gaming nerd like me.
+For example, the notion of virtual worlds that can't ever be turned off is pretty attractive to a gaming nerd like me.
 I can't leave a legendary sword on World of Warcraft to my grandchildren.
 After all, who knows if Blizzard will even exist by then?
 But I surely can do so on a virtual world hosted on Kindelia.
 The fact an item will never cease to exist makes it more valuable today, which results in markets where digital assets are valued just like physical assets, which is really cool.
 Kindelia's cheap states lets these virtual worlds exist without complicated layer 2 indirections.

-Kindelia is a functional, worldwide computer, capable of hosting eternal applications that can't ever be altered or turned off; not by their owners, not by governments.
+In short, Kindelia is a functional, worldwide computer, capable of hosting eternal applications that can't ever be altered or turned off; not by their owners, not by governments.
 And, with formal verification, these applications can remain bug-free during their endless lifespans.
-A common misconception is that peer-to-peer computers are designed to be fast.
-Yes, Kindelia and Ethereum are distributed, but that is meant to maximize uptime and security, not performance.
+Kindelia and Ethereum are distributed, but that is meant to maximize uptime and security, not performance.
 They aren't meant to beat cloud servers, and anyone who thinks that simply doesn't get the point.
 But only these can grant, to their hosted applications, the power of living forever, and that's the whole point that makes them valuable.
 Perhaps not as valuable as the hype and price tickers let us believe.
 But who is to blame, the tech, or the greed of speculative markets?

 ## 2. Why Nakamoto Consensus (Proof of Work)?